nikhgupta/dotfiles/README.md

 ### Pre Setup

 I had to buy a Macbook Pro due to work requirements.
 Although, I loved using my Legion Y530 running ArchLinux OS with `bspwm` as tiling window manager, Macbooks have their own USPs.
 Primarily, ease of development and longer battery backup over the Legion Y530.

 I am using the Macbook Pro as a primary machine now (as mentioned - due to work requirements).
 These dotfiles target setup of my Macbook Pro along with (upcoming) `BetterTouchTool` automation and TouchBar customizations.

 My Macbook has a physical Escape key unlike the most unfortunate previous generation Macbooks with an Escape key on the TouchBar!!!

-I have further remapped by CapsLock key to function as a Hyper key which I know I use sparingly.
-Hyper key only functions really well when it is used to open a keyboard shortcuts modal (aka hammerspoon).
-However, I am not using hammerspoon at the moment - as I wanted to minimize dependencies on multiple tools - which brings me to BetterTouchTool.

-I use BetterTouchTool for almost everything - from keyboard shortcuts to hyper chords to touch bar customization, etc. If hammerspoon ever allows touchbar customization, and keyboard shortcuts with `fn` key (a better Hyper key), I would instantly switch to it.

-Most of my global shortcuts are triggerd via `fn` key, while some system-level global toggles use Hyper key (Caps Lock).
-Most shortcuts follow vim style `hjkl` movements.

-### Remaining
+I have tried my best to use apps that allow me to backup their settings / config in my dotfiles repo.
+Primarily, I use `yabai` for window management (like `bspwm` on arch), `skhd` for key-bindings (with SIP disabled), and `MTMR` for touch bar customization.

+I would like to switch to `hammerspoon` app as that would provide additional features over `skhd`, but `hammerspoon` at the moment has problems interfacing with `yabai` (it seems), and hence, I will revisit it at a later time.

+I have remapped by `Caps Lock` key to send `F19` key code instead.
+I use vim-like modal key-bindings, which use this `F19` key code as leader, and vim like movements, e.g. I can move a window to next space using `F19 m w ]` or `F19 m w r` (move window next or right).

-> Choice of tools is influenced by whether the rules/config can be setup using a simple text file.
+> Choice of tools is influenced by whether the rules/config can be setup using
-> If so, we can add that config to version control for easier setups later.
+> a simple text file.
+If so, we can add that config to version control for

-- [ ] Setup Alfred?
-- [ ] `maid` rules setup (hazel)
-- [ ] TouchBar customizations - Setup BetterTouchTool rules or MTMR rules
-- [ ] Tiling features?
-Archlinux like Terminals?
-Maybe yabai?
-- [ ] all passwords use TouchBar Fingerprint sensor incl. sudo, ssh, gpg, chrome, safari, etc.
-- [ ] Setup: hammerspoon/mjolnir, maid, alfred, bettertouchtool/mtmr, yabai/amethyst, etc.
+> easier setups later.

 ## Version 4 - Archlinux/Manjaro